Awards

 Time For a Drop

-In summer 2023, my girlfriend Lisa and I set out on a three week hiking trip across northern Norway.
-After two weeks on the Lofoten Islands, she expressed a wish to visit a glacier – something she had never done before.
-A ferry, train, ride-share and two-hour-hike later, we reached the edge of Svartisen, Norway’s second largest glacier.
+In the summer of 2023, my wife Lisa and I spent three weeks hiking through northern Norway.
+After two weeks exploring the Lofoten Islands, she mentioned that she'd never seen a glacier before and would love to visit one.
+So we changed our plans.
+A ferry, a train, a shared car ride and a two-hour hike later, we found ourselves standing at the edge of Svartisen, Norway's second-largest glacier.

 I hope this image evokes not only the wonder of glaciers, but also the urgency to protect our vanishing freshwater reserves.